WAZE-TV: DTV transition issues and closure

 As part of the digital TV transition, on June 12, 2009, WAZE turned off its full-power analog signal on channel 19.
 The station's digital signal on channel 20 operated under special temporary authority (STA) at only 1,110 watts (equivalent to a low-power analog station).
 The signal was so weak that it was barely viewable more than 15 mi from the transmitter near Hanson.
 As a result, it did not even reach Evansville itself, and was barely watchable in the market's second-largest city, Owensboro.
-By 2010, Evansville Courier & Press media columnist and Owensboro resident Jacob Newkirk reported that the station's digital signal had deteriorated to the point of unacceptability; the video often froze, skipped and shook.
+In March 2010, Evansville Courier & Press media columnist and Owensboro resident Jacob Newkirk reported that the station's digital signal had deteriorated to the point of unacceptability; the video often froze, skipped and shook.
 The picture from the translators was only marginally better; it was rather snowy.

 The station had been issued a construction permit on at least two occasions to increase its power to a full million watts, which is equivalent to five million watts in analog.
 However, the station never began construction on its full-power digital facility due to a number of issues, including difficulty acquiring land.
 When the station failed to build out its full-power digital facility by an FCC-imposed deadline, the FCC revoked the license on March 24, 2011.
 On July 15, 2011, Newkirk reported that WAZE's digital signal was still on the air (or at the very least had resumed operations at some point following the FCC's cancellation of its license) without any official approval from the FCC; according to FCC rules, unauthorized broadcasting of a television station can result in a minimum fine of $10,000.
 However, by spring 2012, the station's digital signal had gone off the air for good.